mgrigoriev8109/facebook-clone/README.md

 **Posting, Commenting, Notifications, Liking**
 - View what your friends have to say on your news feed
-- Post text, url, or images from your profile page
+- Create posts from your profile page
 - Comment on posts, or edit/delete comments
-- Like comments or posts
+- Like and Unlike comments or posts
 - Receive notifications when users like or respond to your posts/comments

-**Messaging**
-- Send real-time chat messages to friends through Action Cable integrated WebSockets

 ### Development Features
 - Utilize Turbo to increase performance
-- Utilize Stimulus
 - Bulma used for styling
 - TDD and comprehensive integration testing performed through the Capybara gem, with Guard gem running in the background to provide continuous test feedback
 - PostgreSQL used in both development and production

 ### Reflections

-### Planning out the data architecture.
+### Software Development Life Cycle

+#### Gathering and Analysis of Requirements

+I put myself in the shoes of the user, and thought about every single aspect of the social media app Facebook that I would use.
+I listed them in the above section, *Using This App*.
+Next I thought about these from the perspective of a developer in regards to which gems and which programming concepts would assist me in implementing these features.

+#### Design

 User
 has_one :profile_picture